 One of the many waterfalls in Lambdoughty Glen on Lady Hunter Blair’s Walk Photo: CLIVE DRUMMOND

 Lady Hunter Blair’s Walk 4 km / 2.5 miles

-Update 12-Feb-2018 Footbridge at the bottom of the valley is temporarily closed as the bridge has collapsed.
+Update 05-Dec-2018 Footbridge at the bottom of the valley has been repaired – more info here.